Idli Recipe (Soft Idli)

 - Grind the rice separately to a slightly coarse batter.
 Combine both batters and mix thoroughly with your hand.

-- Cover and ferment the batter in a warm place for 8–12 hours until the batter rises and becomes airy.
+- Add 1 teaspoon salt to the mixed batter.
+Cover and ferment the batter in a warm place for 8–12 hours until the batter rises and becomes airy.

 - Prepare the steamer by greasing the idli molds with a little oil.